scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 the smell is wet cardboard?
 I'm going to have some more tomorrow and I'll try to figure out what it tastes like then.

+### Day 150

+Liquid Soylent for breakfast/brunch.
+Went out and saw Arrival last night so I had some chinese food before hand for dinner.
+Anyway, back to breakfast.
+I'm still mulling over the flavor.
+It's SO much richer.
+Like, I normally drink my soylent pretty slowly, over the coarse of maybe 20-60 minutes most days (I work while I eat).
+This morning I was definitely near the top of that range, I didn't keep specific track of time, but it took me a long time to finish and all I was doing was reading a book.

+Definitely easier to drink than yesterday, I'm still getting used to the flavor though.
+It's more... it's more cardboard-y than the powder version, but at the same time it's way more creamy and reminds me of ice-cream / wet paper.
+I don't know if that duel taste can make much sense to anyone who hasn't tasted this before though.
+Like I said before, powder is like cheerio milk, but liquid is like... well, it's so exceptionally bland and non-tasting that I'm wondering if my mouth is just making things up at this point.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/